MathiasTichota/prime_detector/README.md

-Here is a professional, concise, and mathematically rigorous README.md tailored for your repository.
-It explains the optimization clearly so that any mathematician or developer visiting your page will immediately grasp the value of the implementation.
-README.md
-Markdown

 # Prime Detector (C Implementation)

 A lightweight, highly optimized command-line utility for primality testing, written in C. This tool utilizes the $6k \pm 1$ optimization method to perform efficient trial division, making it a suitable educational tool and a performant utility for quick checks on standard integer types.